 One of the keys to Singaporean development was the upgrading of infrastructure, streets, roads, an airport, and port facilities.
 The upgrading was financed not primarily by borrowing but by a special infrastructure tax.

 Lee Kuan Yew was not infallible.
-His ideological background was the social democratic Labour Party.
+His ideological background was the social democratic Labour Party of Britain.
 His intention was to raise income levels of Singaporean labor and when his program for attracting foreign employers was proving successful he announced an increase in the minimum wage levels.
 This produced a serious recession.
 The higher wages were a discouragement to foreign companies considering Singapore relative to other locations, but probably the most serious effect was the signal that Singapore might be like other Third World governments that would encourage investment and then change the rules when companies were vulnerable.
 Lee Kuan Yew learned his lesson and took a different strategy for raising Singaporean incomes.

 The strategy was to improve the training of Singaporean workers through government training institutes.
 A typical training program would meet twice a week for three-hour sessions over a two year period.
 The training was voluntary and free and it was geared to the needs of the companies operating in Singapore at that time.

 Apple Computers was one company that located facilities in Singapore.
 Initially Apple just produced electronic boards in Singapore for assembly into their computers in the U.S. As a result of the production of more skilled personnel in Singapore through the training institutes Apple decided to produce its entire computer in Singapore.
 Apple made this decision on the basis of Singaporean workers being able to duplicate the operations of its American plant.
 But the newly trained, highly motivated Singaporean workers not only replicated the old production process but began to make improvements that further lowered costs.
 There developed in Singapore a culture of innovation.
 The government training program proved to be so beneficial to employers that they acquiesced to a special tax to help pay for it.